Avocado Oil vs Olive Oil: Which is Better? A Comparison

 The nutrients above sometimes differ slightly depending on the manufacturer.
 This may be due to the time of year the olives or avocados were pressed, types of olives, age of olives and other factors.

-Many of the nutrients for each one are similar and it may be difficult to determine which is healthier, if any.
+Both oils have about the same nutrition profile.
+This makes it difficult to determine which is healthier, if any.
 Therefore, let’s examine the healthiness of each one.

-Olive oil is healthier than avocado oil due to its higher percentage of vitamins and minerals.
+Both are healthy but olive oil has a higher percentage of vitamins and minerals.
 Olive oil contains more vitamin K, vitamin E, potassium, iron, and calcium than avocado oil.

-- Avocado oil and olive oil contain the same number of calories per one tablespoon.
+- They both contain the same number of calories per one tablespoon.

-- Olive oil contains more vitamin K than avocado oil per one tablespoon.
+- Olive oil contains more vitamin K per one tablespoon.

-- Olive oil contains 14.8% more vitamin E than avocado oil per one tablespoon.
+- Olive oil contains 14.8% more vitamin E per one tablespoon.

-- Olive oil contains more iron than avocado oil per one tablespoon.
+- Olive oil contains more iron per one tablespoon.

-- Olive oil contains more calcium than avocado oil per one tablespoon.
+- Olive oil contains more calcium per one tablespoon.

-- Olive oil contains 19.3% more saturated fat than avocado oil per one tablespoon.
+- Olive oil contains 19.3% more saturated fat per one tablespoon.

-- Olive oil contains 3.5% more monounsaturated fat than avocado oil per one tablespoon.
+- Olive oil contains 3.5% more monounsaturated fats per one tablespoon.

-- Avocado oil contains 28.2% more polyunsaturated fat than olive oil per one tablespoon.
+- Avocado oil contains 28.2% more polyunsaturated fat per one tablespoon.

 The following is antioxidant compounds present in avocado oil: